MoonPoet/xaprb-src/content/blog/2005/find-missing-numbers-in-a-sequence-with-sql.md

 ### Performance analysis: rewriting without subqueries

 I don't like correlated subqueries.
 In fact, I avoid subqueries if at all possible.
-Correlated subqueries are especially bad because, depending on the query optimizer, they may force the RDBMS to build a temporary table and probe into it for *each value* in the left-most table, which is \\( O(n^2) \\).
+Correlated subqueries are especially bad because, depending on the query optimizer, they may force the RDBMS to build a temporary table and probe into it for *each value* in the left-most table, which is {{< math >}} O(n^2) {{< /math >}}.
 It dawned on me that the query could be written as [left joins](/blog/2005/09/23/how-to-write-a-sql-exclusion-join/):

 ```sql
 select l.id + 1 as start, min(fr.id) - 1 as stop